-- ► To create new bulk configurations profiles: - 1.
-Log in to the source device whose settings you want to download. - 2.
+► To create new bulk configurations profiles:

+- 1. Log in to the source device whose settings you want to download. - 2.
 Choose Maintenance > Bulk Configuration. - 3.
 Click New Profile, then enter a Profile name and Description. - 4.
 To make this new profile the default one for future bulk configuration operations, select the 'Select as default profile' checkbox. - 5.
 Now decide which settings to include or exclude.

-- a.
-Click difference of the setting which you want to configure. - b.
+b.
 When the pop-up menu appears, select one of the options.

 Note that the two options 'Inherited' and 'Built-in' are mutually exclusive.